GerardDD/PR_Final_PeriapicalRadiography_Classification/README.md

 ## Conclusion
-PENDING

-* Current model is not accurate enough to be used as a proper tool of classification and diagnosis, however it may be used as an additional source for Kappa scoring using by odontolgists (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3900052/).
+* Current model is not accurate enough to be used as a proper tool of classification and diagnosis, however it may be used as an additional source for Kappa scoring using by odontolgists since the accuracy of the model is not that far away from human accuracy. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3900052/).

 ## Future Work
-PENDING
-Address any questions you were unable to answer, or any next steps or future extensions to your project.

 * It is clear that there is still a lot of room for improvement.
 There are different paths that can be further explored to achieve a higher accuracy:
 1) Obtain more and better data: The dataset was relatively small so it is possible that was not enough for the model to be trained properly.
+2) Adding new feature such as previous treatments or type of teeth might help classification
-2) Create a new CNN: Instead of using VGG19 transfer learning, created a new specific neural network from scratch so it can be specific for our case.
+3) Create a new CNN: Instead of using VGG19 transfer learning, create a new  neural network from scratch so it can be specific for our case.

 ## Workflow